ashagaire/Mittwatt/README.md

 2. **Data Retrieval Script**: A Python script that fetches historical electricity prices for the past two years and the current prices.
 3. **Web Application**: Developed using the T3 stack (TRPC, Tailwind CSS, Next.js) for a seamless user experience.
 4. **API Tests**: Ensures the reliability and accuracy of the API endpoints.
+5. **Deployment on AWS**: Preparing the application for deployment on AWS.

 ## Prerequisites